cornusandu/eouTools/README.md

 ### time_func
 Syntax: `@time_func`<br>
 Documentation: "Time a function.
 Parse in the keyworded argument `_no_time = True` to get the return instead of the time it took to execute"
+### memoize
+Syntax: `@memoize`<br>
+Documentation: "Create a cache of all results given by a function. run the `.delete_cache()` function to delete the cache.
+Can be used to speed up certain algorithms such as recursive Fibonacci sequence"